scotthamilton77/atlas-mcp-server/README.md

 ## Tools

-ATLAS provides comprehensive tools for project management:
+ATLAS provides a comprehensive suite of tools for project management:

 ### Project Operations